 The focus of Section 515 is on the Federal Government's information dissemination activities.
-Indeed, Federal agencies have disseminated information to the public for decades.
+Federal agencies have disseminated information to the public for decades.
 Until recently, agencies have disseminated information principally by making paper copies of documents available to the public.
-In recent years, however, Federal dissemination has grown due to the advent of the Internet, which has ushered in a revolution in communications.
+In recent years, Federal dissemination has grown.

 Section 515 builds upon the existing Government-wide responsibility to ensure information quality.
-According to the Paperwork Reduction Act (PRA), the agency Chief Information Officers (CIOs) must manage information resources to "improve the integrity, quality, and utility of information to all users within and outside the agency, including capabilities for ensuring dissemination of public information, public access to government information, and protections for privacy and security."
+According to the Paperwork Reduction Act (PRA), the agency Chief Information Officers (CIO) must manage information resources to "improve the integrity, quality, and utility of information to all users within and outside the agency, including capabilities for ensuring dissemination of public information, public access to government information, and protections for privacy and security."